 We want to impart to them that they have to save up for their travel and not loan any amount for this purpose.
 There is much more gratification in that.

 In spite of travel loans offered by banks and credit card companies, it is our desire that our children will see the value of saving up for their trips.

 For some parents, they do not delineate the kids’ money and their money.
 For example, a child may save up his allowance for something, either to deposit or to buy something.
 Then the mom “borrows” the savings in order to pay up for something and then eventually forgets to return that money to or deliberately ignores to pay the child.

 While technically, it is the parents’ money in the first place, we have already entrusted it to our children.
 We have “given” it to them.
 How will they learn how to manage their money or how will they be encouraged to save if we “harvest” their savings and don’t pay them back?
 A loan is a loan and should be paid back.

 And it’s a bad practice, too, as it is like telling kids that it’s okay to skip on your debts.
 This also applies to the money gifts they receive.
 In our case, we save up their money gifts for their future funds.
 And now that they have a travel fund, we let them decide how much we put in for their investments and how much for travel fund.

-These are some of the basic financial literacy concepts that we teach our children.
-I will make this into a series and will write more about our money practices at home.
+These are some of the basic financial literacy for kids concepts that we teach at home.
+I will make this into a series and will write more about our money practices as they grow older.

 How about you?
-Do you have something to share?
+Do you have something to share about financial literacy for kids?
 Comment down below.